Hong Kong: Government and politics

 The territory's jurisdictional independence is most apparent in its immigration and taxation policies.
 The Immigration Department issues passports for permanent residents which differ from those of the mainland or Macau, and the region maintains a regulated border with the rest of the country.
-All travellers between Hong Kong and China and Macau must pass through border controls, regardless of nationality.
-Mainland Chinese citizens do not have right of abode in Hong Kong and are subject to immigration controls.
+All travellers between Hong Kong and mainland China and Macau must pass through border controls, regardless of nationality.
+Mainland Chinese residents do not have right of abode in Hong Kong and are subject to immigration controls.
 Public finances are handled separately from the national government; taxes levied in Hong Kong do not fund the central authority.

 The Hong Kong Garrison of the People's Liberation Army is responsible for the region's defence.
 Although the Chairman of the Central Military Commission is supreme commander of the armed forces, the regional government may request assistance from the garrison.
 Hong Kong residents are not required to perform military service, and current law has no provision for local enlistment, so its defence is composed entirely of non-Hongkongers.

 The central government and Ministry of Foreign Affairs handle diplomatic matters, but Hong Kong retains the ability to maintain separate economic and cultural relations with foreign nations.
 The territory actively participates in the World Trade Organization, the Asia-Pacific Economic Cooperation forum, the International Olympic Committee, and many United Nations agencies.
 The regional government maintains trade offices in Greater China and other nations.

-The imposition of Hong Kong national security law by the central government in Beijing in June 2020 resulted in the suspension of bilateral extradition treaties by the United Kingdom, Canada, Australia, New Zealand, Finland, and Ireland.
+The imposition of the Hong Kong national security law by the central government in Beijing in June 2020 resulted in the suspension of bilateral extradition treaties by the United Kingdom, Canada, Australia, New Zealand, Finland, and Ireland.
 The United States ended its preferential economic and trade treatment of Hong Kong in July 2020 because it was no longer able to distinguish Hong Kong as a separate entity from the People's Republic of China.
+In 2024, the Safeguarding National Security Ordinance was passed by the Legislative Council to grant officials the power to prosecute crimes such as treason and insurrection.
+Critics state that this expansion will give more powers to crack down on opposition to the central government of China and the Hong Kong government as well as strike a lasting blow to the partial autonomy the city had been promised by China in the Sino-British Joint Declaration.